opitzconsulting/orcas/_docs/en/statics-syntax.md

 ## Foreign Key

+Nothing special.
 With foreign keys you have the opportunity to simplify the syntax by using [Extensions]({{site.baseurl}}/docs/extensions/) (e.g. omit a column specification, if you can define it by name conventions).

 ## Sequence

-With sequences you can only specify the sequence name.
+Nothing special.
 In addition to this you can use a select, which return the highest value.
 A check on which value the sequence currently is will be performed and the sequence will be incremented if necessary.

 ### Syntax